 #7 — Hard to understand content and KPIs

-A smaller mistake, however, done regularly.
+A smaller mistake, however, is done regularly.
 You’ve developed a well-crafted dashboard.
 Clear structure, perfect visualization, but still, people don’t get the content.

 Quite often, this comes along with two mistakes.
 Mistake one: Usage of too many abbreviations or specific wordings your target group does not understand.
 Mistake two: Content elements are lacking a description.